 In the GW Department of Forensic Sciences, challenging science courses are just one part of our comprehensive approach to learning.
 Our curriculum integrates traditional study with faculty mentorship in the lab and hands-on projects, for a truly interdisciplinary experience.
 From identifying chemical compositions to tracking bullet casings to performing bloodstain analysis, our students graduate with the technical skills necessary to succeed in the forensic science workforce.
+It is important to know that background checks, similar to those required for law enforcement officers, are likely to be a condition of employment for forensic scientists.

 The MFS in Forensic Chemistry and MFS in Molecular Biology programs are accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC).